abarker/lyxNotebook/README.rst

    and ``.bind`` files in the ``.lyx`` directory.

    The program has only recently been updated again.
 Most features still work, but some may no longer work due to changes in Lyx versions.
+Bash cells don't seem to be working.

 Earlier info
 ============